HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # 2024 quickLinks
 ## re-view of CurbSide with Xememex/ & GeoSpatialH & Df:API(s) & SqLite
 - 2024:
-  - 0331: March is about to become TtTmo rather that being TnTmo
+  - 0331: March is now TtTmo ( rather that being TnTmo )
     - this type of timePeriod metamorphisis happens for all recocognized timePeriods
   - 0229: 2 X Dev walkTrus
   - 0229: could be a logical page break